Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

 ## Instructions for Create Drops

 To Create a drop of specific Template, we have to give arguments shown above, after that our function will check that start and end time should be greater than present time, template must not be null, drop Ids should be unique.

+## Instruction of Update Drops

+To Update a drop of specific Template, we have to give arguments shown above, after that our function will check that start and end time should be greater than present time, template must not be null, drop Ids should be unique.

+## Instruction of Reserve Mints

+To Reserve Mints with any Drop we have to give the following fields:

+- dropId
+- templateId
+- receiptAddress(Address which will recieve NFT)
+- mintNumber(Mint Number of Template)

 ## Instructions for Purchase Drop